raheelaahmed/guage-calculator/README.md

 # Guage Calculator:

-Guage calculator is a tool used by the people who crochet or knit.
-They use it to calculate the number rows and number of Stiches per inch, so they can used it for their project, it helps them to calculate how many rows they will be needing for specific length and how many stitches for specific width.
+Gauge calculator is a tool used by those who crochet or knit.
+It helps calculate the number of rows and stitches per inch, essential for planning projects.
+To determine your gauge, follow these steps:
-To calculate the guage you have to do the following steps:

-* Make a swatch(sample) using your desired staich that you want to use for your project.
+* Create a swatch using your desired yarn and hook.
-* Measure the length and width of the swatch.
+* Measure the swatch's length and width.
 * Count the number of rows.
 * Count the number of stitches in a row.

-You will need above measurements to calculate your guage for the project.
-It is very important to use same hook size and yarn for the project that you used for swatch.
+Use these measurements to calculate your gauge.
+It's crucial to maintain the same hook size and yarn for your project as used in the swatch.

 ## Content: